bump-sh/docs/src/_guides/openapi/building-your-api-design-mode.md

 ### Group by tag

-Group by tag uses the tags inside the API.
+Group by tag uses the tags inside the API definition.
 The Joke POST is tagged as Admin (only privileged users can add jokes), while Joke GET, and the voting endpoints are available to all developers:

 ![Bump group by tag screen](/docs/images/guides/bump-group-by-tag-screen.png)

 In this view, you cannot see the actual endpoints of the API, but we'll fix this with the next setting: Navigation

+> When grouping your operations by tags, you can also customize the
+> top-level sections displayed in your documentation if needed.
+The
+> `x-tagGroups` vendor extension can be defined in your API document to
+> organize your tags within custom secitons.
+Check out the [dedicated
+> vendor extension documentation page for details](/help/documentation-experience/sections/).
+{: .info}

 ### Navigation